jj55j7/xrpay/README.md

 ### 3. Setup Student Wallet

-Set up a student wallet with RLUSD trustline:
+Set up a student wallet with RLUSD trustline.
+STUDENT_SEED can be found in the Recevie Money feature of the app(Student View):

 ```bash
 node setup-student-wallet.js <STUDENT_SEED> <ISSUER_ADDRESS>